 How to Build a More Secure Mobile Application?

 Since our need for smartphone use got stronger, there is also a stronger need for app security.
-You see, because our tendency to use our digital portable devices for pretty much anything, hackers make it a point to extract any vital information they can use for their personal gain in the now vast mobile app development field.
+You see, because our tendency to use our digital portable devices for pretty much anything, hackers make it a point to extract any vital information they can use for their personal gain in the now overpopulated field of mobile app design company.

 There are many mobile applications out there that would require the users to log in to their respective accounts.
 Any account information that is inputted by the user should be protected through the use of various security and protection algorithms.